MaoKuangHsin/qr-code-generator/README.md

 ## Motivation

-The objective behind building this project was to create a scalable and privacy-first QR code generator —
+The objective behind building this project was to create a scalable and privacy-first QR code generator,
 because I didn't want my data to be tracked or uploaded by third-party websites.
 All QR generation happens locally via DataURLs, ensuring maximum privacy.